flokrieger/OpenNTT/Readme.md

 This repository provides the source code for OpenNTT - an automated toolchain for compiling high-performance NTT hardware accelerators.
 You can find the accompanying paper [here](https://eprint.iacr.org/2024/1740).

+All content of this repo is for academic research use only.
+It does not come with any support, warranty, or responsibility.

 A detailed manual for the tool will follow soon.

 ## Our used setup